Table of Contents

 Cruise, paddle, or drift through the canyon and see waterfalls, wildflowers, wild animals, pine forests, and small tributaries with crystal clear water.
 The colorful sandstone cliffs have layers that predate the dinosaurs.
 It’s inspiring and the fact that most of it can only be seen by boat adds to the allure.

-Bighorn Canyon is more than enough reason to visit eastern Montana, but there’s a lot more to see and do: Fun Things to Do in Billings, MT.
+Bighorn Canyon is more than enough reason to visit eastern Montana, but it was only the first stop on an amazing Montana Road Trip.
+We were in Billings to attend a conference and then spent a week road tripping around Southeast Montana.
+There are also a lot of Fun Things to Do in Billings, MT.

 There are no roads along the northern half of the canyon rim, so the only way to see the canyon is to be in the canyon on the water — hopefully, on a boat.
 Your options are: